Issei Mamehara: 2020–present: Acting debut

 In November 2020, Mamehara was named Mezamashi TVs monthly entertainment presenter, making him the segment's youngest presenter at that time.
 He then took acting classes and made his acting debut in the Yoshimoto Kogyo-produced anthology film, Meters Away, Worlds Apart in 2021, alongside Produce 101 Japans host and comedian Takashi Okamura.
 In 2022, Mamehara was cast as Kamen Rider Chimera in the film Kamen Rider Revice: Battle Familia.
 He reprised his role in Birth of Chimera (2022), an exclusive Toei Tokusatsu Fan Club spin-off film that delves into his character's backstory.

 In 2023, he made his small screen debut in NHK's War Records of Superhuman Fortress Hiroshi, as the humanoid Hiroshi.
 In the following year, he made his TBS Sunday Theatre debut in the Ryunosuke Kamiki-led drama The Diamond Sleeping in the Sea.
 In February 2025, Mamehara was appointed as an ambassador to his hometown of Maniwa.
-Later that year, he is set to play the lead role of Tsukasa Kiriki for the live action movie adaptation of the manga Bad Boys and co-star opposite Yoshie Ichige in the family drama Mt.
+Later that year, he played the lead role of Tsukasa Kiriki for the live action movie adaptation of the manga Bad Boys and co-starred opposite Yoshie Ichige in the family drama Mt.
 Fuji, Coffee, and the Formula for Happiness.
-Issei will play Ichige's grandson, Takuma, a university student who likes coffee and discovers his dream with his grandmother.
+He played Ichige's grandson, Takuma, a university student who likes coffee and discovers his dream with his grandmother.
+In July 2026, Mamehara co-starred alongside Rino Katase on the TV Tokyo's drama Fūfu to 16-sai: Kyōki no Rinjin (夫婦と16歳〜狂気の隣人〜).
+He played Hiro Nomura, the married man Katase's character falls in love with, and sang the theme song "Murasakiiro" (むらさきいろ), written by his bandmate Takumi Kawanishi.